 One final word of warning if you're planning a surprise party make sure it is a surprise.
 It is very cheesy for the poor person to spend days having to pretend that they don't know what's going on.

 If you plan a roast ensure that the emcee can carry it off.
-Office politics or some personal quirk make good subjects.
+Office politics or some personal quirk makes a good subject.
 Good roasts should be natural and clever and could be done by a group, or pre-recorded on a video.

 Make the speeches light and fun.
-As it is the poor person is probably feeling quite emotional and this isn't the time for tears.
+The person is probably feeling quite emotional and this isn't the time for tears.

 Keep in mind that simply offering genuine appreciation for someone may be the best accolade of all.
 Start a round of toasts where guests can tell the retiree what they did that had an impact on their life.

 Display awards, trophies and photos.
 Hire a videographer or photographer to record the festivities.
 Encourage guests to toast -or roast- the retiree on camera.
 Disposable cameras can also be used to capture the moment and leave some lasting memories.
 These photographs and video can be compiled into memorable story of the occasion.